MicrosoftDocs/fabric-docs/docs/data-science/time-series-forecasting.md

 | Manhattan | ALPHABET CITY | 07  RENTALS - WALKUP APARTMENTS | 0.0 | 384.0 | 17.0 |  | C4 | 225 EAST 2ND   STREET |  | 10009.0 | 10.0 | 0.0 | 10.0 | 2145.0 | 6670.0 | 1900.0 | 2.0 | C4 | 275000.0 | 2007-06-19 |
 | Manhattan | ALPHABET CITY | 07  RENTALS - WALKUP APARTMENTS | 2.0 | 405.0 | 12.0 |  | C7 | 508 EAST 12TH   STREET |  | 10009.0 | 28.0 | 2.0 | 30.0 | 3872.0 | 15428.0 | 1930.0 | 2.0 | C7 | 7794005.0 | 2007-05-21 |

-You'll build a model to forecast the monthly volume of property trade based on history data.
+You'll build a model to forecast the monthly volume of property trades based on history data.
 The forecast uses [Facebook Prophet](https://facebook.github.io/prophet/), which provides a fast and automated forecast procedure.
 It also handles seasonality well.

 ## Install Prophet

 First, install [Facebook Prophet](https://facebook.github.io/prophet/).
 Facebook developed the Prophet open-source time series forecasting library.
-It uses a decomposable time series model that has three main components: trend, seasonality, and holidays.
+It uses a decomposable time series model that has three main components: trend, seasonality, and holiday.

 For the trend component, Prophet assumes a piece-wise constant rate of growth, with automatic selection of change points.